-The Rural Planning Work Program (RPWP) describes the annual transportation planning activities undertaken by our office.
+The Rural Planning Work Program (RPWP) describes the transportation planning activities undertaken by our office during the two consecutive fiscal years referenced in the program.
 Tasks identified in the RPWP include planning for transportation projects in the rural portions of the region, coordination of human service transit activities, and coordination of projects with the other transportation partners in the region.
-The RPWP is approved by the ACOG Board each year which serves as the Policy Advisory Committee (PAC) for the COG.
+The RPWP is biennial and is approved by the ACOG Board every two years.

 The Long Range Transportation Plan (LRTP) is a comprehensive transportation planning document for the six-county Appalachian Region.
 The LRTP defines the overarching goals for transportation in our region, establishes existing and future transportation needs of the region and allocates projected revenue to transportation programs and projects that address those needs.